arvigeus/AZ-204/Questions/Event Hubs.md

 ---

-Which class allows you to send messages in Event Hub?
+Question: Which class allows you to send messages in Event Hub?

 - [x] `EventHubClient`
 - [ ] `EventHubConsumerClient`